 Plenty of dates make life exciting for a girl!
 It's fun to have a phone that jingles often-charm that nets you a rush at parties.
 That's why so many popular girls never give underarm odor a chance-every day-before every date-they play sure and safe with Mum!

+Keep your charm from fading.
+Each day, and after every bath, use Mum!

+Dependable Mum has made millions of lasting friends.
+For women know they can trust Mum's sure protection.
+They like its special advantages.

+Mum is quick!
+Isn't it grand that Mum takes only half a minute.
+No fussing, no waiting.

+Mum is safe!
+Even after underarm shaving sensitive skins won't resent Mum.
+It won't hurt your clothes, says the American Institute of Laundering.
 Mum is sure!
 All day or all evening long, Mum keeps underarms fresh.
 Without stopping perspiration, it prevents odor.
 Guard your popularity, make a daily habit of Mum.
 Get Mum at your druggist's today.

-FOR SANITARY NAPKINS - Safe, gentle Mum is an ideal deodorant for this important purpose.
-Don't risk embarrassment!
+FOR SANITARY NAPKINS-Safe, gentle Mum is an ideal deodorant for this important purpose.
+Dön't risk embarrassment!
 Always use Mum this way, too, as thousands of women do.

 MUM

 TAKES THE ODOR OUT OF PERSPIRATION

-JUNE, 1942

-The Crosbys all went to the Los Angeles Victory House to invest in Defense Bonds.
-On the counter are twins Dennis and Philip, almost hiding Lindsey.
-Standing are Gary and of course the Boss himself

-Jimmie Fidler, expert on the latest Hollywood news, is on Blue Network, Monday night.

-What's New from Coast to Coast E STHER RALSTON doesn't play Martha Jackson on the Woman of Courage serial any more, because she's gone to Hollywood to await the arrival of a baby, due in September.
+What's New from Coast to Coast

+Martha Jackson on the Woman of Courage serial any more, because she's gone to Hollywood to await the arrival of a baby, due in September.
 Esther's husband is Ted Lloyd, radio commentator and columnist.
 Alice Frost, who hasn't had a regular role on the air since she left the title part of Big Sister, is the new Martha Jackson.

-Jackson.
-Another expectant mother is Vir-ginia Clark, Helen Trent of the popular CBS serial.
+Another expectant mother is Virginia Clark, Helen Trent of the popular CBS serial.
 She, too, has left the air temporarily, and Betty Ruth Smith is reading Helen's lines.

-It's Those We Love, the weekly dra-matic serial, that will replace Eddie Cantor during the summer-very good news indeed for all of us who never could understand why some sponsor didn't take this program and keep it on the air all the time.
-It's to take over Eddie's time in June, and will probably have Nan Grey and Richard Cromwell in the leading roles.
+It's Those We Love, the weekly dramatic serial, that will replace Eddie

+Cantor during the summer-very good

+news indeed for all of us who never

+could understand why some sponsor

+didn't take this program and keep it

+on the air all the time.
+It's to take over

+Eddie's time in June, and will probably

+have Nan Grey and Richard Cromwell

+in the leading roles.

 CHARLOTTE, N. C.-Radio listeners are getting accustomed to learning that their favorite air personalities don't look like their voices sound.
-But Carolinians can't quite hide their amaze-ment when they see Sandy Becker, WBT announcer.
+But Carolinians can't quite hide their amazement when they see Sandy Becker, WBT announcer.

 Sandy tips Father Time's scales at twenty-two, but to hear his voice you'd expect the years to hang heavy on his shoulders.
 It is a booming, full voice that sounds as though its owner had spent years training it to perfection.